antonpaquin/homelab/pulumi/top/azumanga/docs/README.md

 If we get fiber to the rack, it should be plugged into *the second SFP+ port on yomi*, not directly to the switch.
 Then it will take a bit of reconfiguring to set the ports right.

+### House switch

+The house switch is some cisco 48-port 1GB thing, in the old rack.
+It branches into a bunch of patch panels, which connect to the ethernet cables running through the walls.

+The 1GB here is probably the bottleneck for most of the house at this point.
+The mikrotik has a few more available ports, we could route a select few ethernet / fiber lines directly to there if necessary.

+### Access Points

+We're using TP-Link Omada EAP670's in the house.
+They're almost certainly not the bottleneck in any setup less that 5gbps (on the 6Ghz band).

+(6GHz is actually only supported on newer devices, I'm not sure what / how much we have and so not sure how to test the APs)

+Everything is configured to use the "ps50-olive-fast" (5GHz) and "ps50-olive-slow" (2.4GHz) SSIDs, standard password.

+Why do we have "ps50-olive-slow"?
+Because some older devices won't see 5GHz. "ps50-olive-slow" is probably still fast enough for most anything.

+To configure a new access point:

+- Plug it into power and ethernet (usually the red wall ports)
+- Log into OPNSense
+- Go to "Services -> DHCPv4 -> Leases"
+- Ctrl-f for "EAP670" and/or MAC Addresses starting with "28:87:ba" (it may take a few minutes, give it like ~10)
+- Go to the matching IP address in a web browser, and log in.
+If it's the new AP, the default user/pass is "admin/admin".
+If that doesn't work, it's already configured.
+- Walk through the GUI -- put the standard user/password, set the SSIDs, and that should be it.

 ## Administration